Your WooCommerce order confirmation email isn’t just a simple receipt; it’s a powerful marketing opportunity!

 Step 2: Enable the order confirmation email notification

 WooCommerce uses the Processing Order email to confirm the order to customers.
 So, to send an order confirmation email, you need to enable this notification.
-For this, hit the option “Manage” next to Processing Order.

 Now, make sure you check the “Enable this email notification” option.

-Step 3: Customize email content
+Step 3: Customize the email subject, heading and additional content

 After enabling the email notification option, you can customize the following: